poliastro/documents/numfocus-sdg-2023-r1.md

 6 - Description of the proposal
 -------------------------------

-poliastro is an open source (MIT) collection of Python functions useful in Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
-It provides a simple and intuitive API and handles physical quantities with units.
+poliastro is an open source (MIT) pure Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization.
+It provides a simple and intuitive API, and handles physical quantities with units.

 Visualizing astronomical objects together with their path and motion is a key feature of any Astrodynamics library, including poliastro.